 Rather, Ulbricht's arguments turn on the special problems associated with searches of computers which, as we have acknowledged in prior cases, Galpin, 720 F.3d at 447; Ganias, 824 F.3d at 217-18, can be particularly intrusive.
 These arguments merit careful attention.
 For example, Ulbricht questions the appropriateness of the protocols that the Laptop Warrant instructed officers to use in executing the search.
 Those procedures included opening or "cursorily reading the first few" pages of files to "determine their precise contents," searching for deliberately hidden files, using "key word searches through all electronic storage areas," and reviewing file "directories" to determine what was relevant.
 S.A.
-253. Ulbricht, supported by amicus the National Association of Criminal Defense Lawyers ("NACDL"), argues that the warrant and the government has agreed that Ulbricht has standing to challenge the warrants and accompanying searches.
+253. Ulbricht, supported by amicus the National Association of Criminal Defense Lawyers ("NACDL"), argues that the warrant was insufficiently particular because the government and the magistrate judge failed to specify the search terms and protocols ex ante in the warrant.